Make Thyme Tea for freediving and boosting your immunity.

 Iron.

 I discovered Thyme tea because I looking for ways to boost my iron intake without the use of supplements; I try to ensure my diet is iron-rich in general.
-As freedivers, we want to me make sure we have a healthy production of hemoglobin so our body may metabolize oxygen efficiently.
-Iron doesn't make you produce more blood although altitude and prolong hypoxia training may.
+As freedivers, we want to make sure we have a healthy production of hemoglobin so our body may metabolize oxygen efficiently.
+Iron doesn't make you produce more blood although altitude and prolonged hypoxia training may.
 But that's a topic for another day.
 Iron is a key component of hemoglobin as it's the protein in red blood cells which carries oxygen.

 Potassium.